 - Roast your almonds if you have raw ones (which I highly recommend, given the beautiful aroma it adds to the dish).3.5 ounces almonds

 - Chop your mint and arugula.3 tablespoons mint, 3.5 ounces arugula

 - Remove from the oven and assemble.
-Take your veggies from the oven and assemble in a large bowl with the rest of the ingredients (except for the tomatoes).8 ounces sprouted lentils, ½ teaspoons paprika, 1 teaspoon turmeric, 1 teaspoon black pepper, 1 teaspoon sea salt, 2 tablespoons olive oil
+Take your veggies from the oven and assemble in a large bowl with the rest of the ingredients (except for the tomatoes).8 ounces lentils, ½ teaspoons paprika, 1 teaspoon turmeric, 1 teaspoon black pepper, 1 teaspoon sea salt, 2 tablespoons olive oil

 - Serve with the grilled tomatoes on top.6 cherry tomatoes

 Learn more about Sprouting Lentils and its benefits.

 🌡️ Food safety